r-e-d-ant/Library-books-management/README.md

 * Upload a book to the database, and also see it at home page.
 * You'll be able to edit the book if you make a mistake while registering it.
 * Borrow a book to the customer and register the borrowed date.
-   >> To borrow a book you click at the book title.
 * You'll be able to see the borrowed books information.
 * You'll be able to edit the borrowed books information.
 * You'll be able to see the returned books information